thexmanxyz/Logo-Image-Hover-Gantry/README.md

 [Gantry 5 Framework](http://gantry.org/)

 ## Credits
-Thanks to Google for the Google Plus Platform API and the Gantry 5 Framework team for providing a modern templating framework.
+Thanks to the Gantry 5 team for providing a modern templating framework.

 ## by [thex](https://github.com/thexmanxyz)
 Copyright (c) 2017, free to use in personal and commercial software as per the [license](/LICENSE.md).